Recreating the MLB.com Content Switcher with jQuery and CSS3

 My goal with this project was to try to recreate the switcher without any extraneous images or other non-essential elements that tend to make stuff less maintainable.

-My version uses CSS3′s border-radius, RGBA colors, opacity, and a small use of a gradient, and still looks acceptable in non-supportive browsers (although the jQuery is not as smooth in IE6 & 7).
-Be sure to look at the real version on MLB.com for comparison; there are quite a few small differences, but generally speaking, aside from one major thing missing (see below), mine is basically the same.
+My version uses CSS3’s border-radius, RGBA colors, opacity, and a small use of a gradient, and still looks acceptable in non-supportive browsers (although the jQuery is not as smooth in IE6 & IE7).
+Be sure to look at the real version on MLB.com for comparison; there are a few small differences, but mine is basically the same.

-Although this is not a step-by-step tutorial, for those interested in the JavaScript/jQuery used, I’ve provided extensive commenting in the JavaScript file, so you can see exactly what each line does.
+Although this is not a step-by-step tutorial, for those interested in the JavaScript/jQuery used, I’ve provided extensive commenting in the JavaScript file, so you can see exactly what each section of the code does.
 The data is contained in a JavaScript object in order to keep the code clean, and to separate it from the main code.
-Normally, the data would be pulled from a database, and/or accessed via Ajax
+Normally, the data would be pulled from a database, or accessed via Ajax, so feel free to alter it to your own needs.

 That’s pretty sweet man, nice job!
 Although you should’ve made it for the Red Sox, but I’ll let it slide (no pun intended)..